vis777/ElectroShop/README.md

 # ElectroShop
-This project is to but Electronic products online.
+This project is to buy Electronic products online.

 Above Change main to master And open the file